simonlili/geomgo/INTERNALS.md

-# `go-geom` Internals
+# `geomGo` Internals

 ## Introduction

-`go-geom` attempts to implement efficient, standards-compatible OGC-style geometries for Go.
+`geomGo` attempts to implement efficient, standards-compatible OGC-style geometries for Go.
 This document describes some of the key ideas required to understand its implementation.

-`go-geom` is an evolution of the techniques developed for the [OpenLayers 3 geometry library](http://openlayers.org/en/master/apidoc/ol.geom.html), designed to efficiently handle large geometries in a resource-constrained, garbage-collected environment, but adapted to the Go programming language and
+`geomGo` is an evolution of the techniques developed for the [OpenLayers 3 geometry library](http://openlayers.org/en/master/apidoc/ol.geom.html), designed to efficiently handle large geometries in a resource-constrained, garbage-collected environment, but adapted to the Go programming language and